enatsek/Debian-Ubuntu/kvm1.md

 sudo apt install virt-manager --yes virt-manager
 ```

-The application is added to Applications Menu with the name "Virtual Machine Manager"
+The application appears in the Applications Menu as "Virtual Machine Manager."

 <br>

-## 4. Installing VMs from Ready Images
+## 4. Installing VMs from Pre-built Images

 ---
-Starting a new VM and installing OS into it is a good but time consuming way.
-Another way would be preparing an installed image and start it as a  new VM.

-Most server distros supply cloud images.
-By adding them some necessary  configurations (user and network definitions), you can use them as ready  images.
+Installing an OS from scratch is time-consuming.
+An alternative is using pre-built cloud images with cloud-init configuration.

 ### 4.0.
 Installing cloud-image-utils
 ```